coala/documentation/Developers/Development_Setup.rst

 Repositories
 ------------

-If you are interested in contributing to *coala*, we recommend that you read our :ref:`newcomers' guide <newcomer-guide>` to familiarize yourself with our workflow, and perhaps with GitHub itself.
+If you are interested in contributing to coala, we recommend that you read our :ref:`newcomers' guide <newcomer-guide>` to familiarize yourself with our workflow, and perhaps with GitHub itself.